 He is also one-half of the Brattleboro-based electropop duo badweatherfriend.

 Kaz works to build social media spaces focusing on mad pride, neurodiversity, and cognitive liberty.
-They are also an artist and illustrator creating graphics inspired by social and climate justice and thermodynamics.
+They are the co-founder and co-editor of Radical Abolitionist, a cognitive liberty blogspace.
+Kaz is also an artist and illustrator creating graphics inspired by social and climate justice and thermodynamics.
 Before joining VPS, Kaz worked as a professional artist and as a coordinator of various local-works projects with the Beehive Design Collective in Machias, Maine.

 Kaz holds a Bachelor of Arts degree in Visual Art and a Bachelor of Science degree in Cinema and Photography from Ithaca College, with some graduate coursework in Community Psychology from St. Cloud State University.

 Kaz is a hobby naturalist and nature photographer with a particular interest in insects and macro-fungi.
 They are a frequent contributor to the Vermont Atlas of Life.
 Kaz is also the co-editor of Radical Abolitionist, a Cognitive Liberty Blogspace

 Amanda Elizabeth Leite